from collections import Counter, abc

 Args:

-dataset (DistLinkPredictionDataset): The dataset to sample from.
+dataset (DistDataset): The dataset to sample from.

-num_neighbors (List[int] or Dict[Tuple[str, str, str], List[int]]):
+num_neighbors (list[int] or dict[Tuple[str, str, str], list[int]]):

 The number of neighbors to sample for each node in each iteration.